Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Silo` - lack of integration and communication (e.g. all data is hidden in 1 system that is very hard to access)
 * `Federated identity` - authorized users able to access multiple apps/domains using a single set of credentials
 * `Guard clause` - parameters validation at the beginning of the method (throw an error or return from method), alternative to nested logic
+* `Static typing` - variable type is constant and known at compile time (Java, C#)
+* `Dynamic typing` - variable type can change and determined at runtime (python, js)
+* `Duck typing` - If it walks like a duck and quacks like a duck, it's a duck
+  * Used in dynamic languages with dynamic typing (e.g. python, js)
+* `Side effect` - state change outside of function (e.g. modifying object variable, performing I/O operations)
+* `Pure function` - function that produces same output for same input, with no side effects

 ### Others
 * Pick the right tool for the job